open-source-workshop/awesome-random/README.md

 - http://www.tgot.org/images/1_File-PDF-MLMM.pdf - Many Lives, Many Masters - Dr. Brian Weiss - The true story of a prominent psychiatrist, his patient, and past-life therapy, that changed both their lives.

 ## Deep Learning

 - https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd - Tensorflow without a phD
--[Adversarial Attacks on Deep Neural Networks](https://arxiv.org/pdf/1412.6572.pdf) check out this paper to see how one can easily "trick" neural networks by perturbing the input data.
+- [Adversarial Attacks on Deep Neural Networks](https://arxiv.org/pdf/1412.6572.pdf) check out this paper to see how one can easily "trick" neural networks by perturbing the input data.

 ## Platforms